AndersonYu7/RNN_Transformer_Course_HW/RNN_HW1/README.md

 | 5 | BiStackedLSTM | BiStackedLSTMClassifier (num_layers=2) | 0.9994 |
 | 6 | AttentionBiStackedLSTM | AttenationBiStackedLSTMClassifier (num_layers=2) | 0.9993 |

 The BiStackedLSTM model achieved the highest accuracy at 0.9994, closely followed by the AttentionBiStackedLSTM model with 0.9993 accuracy.
+For comprehensive evaluation metrics and analysis, please refer to the Report.pdf document.